 BLtouch – Marlin 2.0 configuration

 My editor for Marlin is Atom.
-All modifications to enable BLtouch take place in two files – Configuration.h and Configuration_adv.h
+All modifications to enable BLtouch to take place in two files – Configuration.h and Configuration_adv.h

 Let’s start with Configuration.h